-The review of health care services after they have been provided to determine if those services were medically necessary.
-The Plan will pay benefits only for those days or treatment that would have been authorized under the utilization management program; and case management: The process whereby the patient, the patient's family, physician, or other providers work together with the Plan Administrator or its designee under the guidance of the UM company to coordinate a quality, timely and cost-effective treatment plan.
+Retrospective Review is the review of health care services after they have been provided to determine if those services were medically necessary.
+The Plan will pay benefits only for those days or treatments that would have been authorized under the utilization management program; and case management: The process whereby the patient, the patient's family, physician, or other providers work together with the Plan Administrator or its designee under the guidance of the UM company to coordinate a quality, timely and cost-effective treatment plan.